thomas051083/psd-psw/_exclusives-2020/Civil Service Club Membership Promotion.md

 ---

 ### Civil Service Club Membership Promotion <br>
-The activities are eligible to all public officers.
-E-vouchers are valid for 6 months from date of issue.<br>
+All public officers are eligible for this promotion.Promotion is valid from 1 to 31 Oct ‘20.
+E-vouchers are valid for 6 months from date of issue.
+Sign-up gift is while stocks last.<br>
 <br>
 For enquiries, please email to <a href="mailto:membership@csc.sg">membership@csc.sg</a> or call 6391 5604/ 6514 6396<br>
 <br>